popsUlfr/steamos-btrfs/README.md

 - Btrfs formatted SD card support
 - Btrfs formating of SD card by default
 - f2fs formatted SD card support
+- **Survives updates!**

+## Remaining issues and troubleshooting

+At this point the installer should be relatively mature and robust.
+Once the payload is installed on the next boot the Steam Deck get's stuck on the bootsplash but the conversion should succeed.
+This part needs to be ironed out still, the workaround is to leave it running a good amount of time to be sure the conversion was fulfilled.
+On the next boot it should all be working fine and the /home partition converted.
+This configuration has been confirmed by me to survive through updates.

 ## Install